project-repo/cagebreak/Bugs.md

   * github issue number: N/A
   * Fixed: 1.3.2

-Cagebreak up to and including release 1.3.2 does not render dragged links correctly.
+Cagebreak up to and including release 1.3.2 does not render drag icons correctly.

 Steps to reproduce: